fletchto99/ctf-game/README.md

 ## How to Run

 Challenges 1-3 required you to build a postgres database using the build script found in the database directory.
+Create the configs in game/config using the sample configs provided.
+Then run the app by doing `node app` in the game directory.

 Challenge 4 required a flag.txt owned and read only by root file in a lower privileged user's home directory.
 The server needed to be out of date and vulnerable to dirtycow.
 The idea was to exploit dirty cow to read the flag.txt file.